gsbadhan/storm-example/src/main/java/com/storm/evenoddnumbers/README.md

-# This sample will show, how to shuffle, count and group even-odd numbers
+# This sample shows how to shuffle, count and group even-odd numbers

 ## Run EvenOddCountTopology.class